Islamic Tripolitania and Cyrenaica: Internal struggles

 In 750 the Abbasid dynasty overthrew the Umayyad caliph and shifted the capital to Baghdad, with emirs retaining nominal control over the Libyan coast on behalf of the far-distant caliph.
 In 800 Caliph Harun ar-Rashid appointed Ibrahim ibn al-Aghlab as his governor.
 The Aghlabids dynasty effectively became independent of the Baghdad caliphs, who continued to retain spiritual authority.
 The Aghlabid emirs took their custodianship of Libya seriously, repairing Roman irrigation systems, restoring order and bringing a measure of prosperity to the region.

 In the last decade of the 9th century, the Ismailis launched an assault on the Sunni Aghlabids.
 The Ismaili spiritual leader or imam, Abdallah al Mahdibillah of Syria, was installed as the imam of much of the Maghreb, including Tripolitania.
 The Amazigh of Libya eventually came to accept the imam as the Mahdi (Promised One).

 Fatimid dynasty

 The Isma'ili Muslim Fatimid Caliphate conquered Ikhshidid Egypt in 972 and set up their caliphate in a newly-created city, Cairo.
 The difficulty of maintaining control of Libya plagued the Fatimids, as it had almost every other authority preceding them.
-At the beginning of the 11th century, Bulukkin ibn Ziri was installed as the Fatimid governor but he quickly returned Libya to Sunni Islam and swore national lands, their farmland converted to pasture and the new settlers cemented the cultural and linguistic Arabisation of the region.
+At the beginning of the 11th century, Buluggin ibn Ziri was installed as the Fatimid governor.
+It was also in this time that the Cyrenaica became a basis for pirates who often acted as privateers for the Fatimids.
+Finally, under Al-Mu'izz ibn Badis, the Zirids split off the Fatimid caliphate in 1045 and in 1051/52, the emir of Barca, Jabbara ibn Mukhtar, acknowledge the suzerainty of the Al-Mu'izz.

 Tripoli was pillaged in 1146 by the Italo-Normans.
 In 1158, the supporters of the Almohad Caliphate arrived in Tripoli from Morocco and established their authority.
 An Almohad emir, Muhammad bin Abu Hafs, ruled Libya from 1207 to 1221 and established the Hafsid dynasty.